Business and Food Cultures of Italy: Entrepreneurship, sustainability, and heritage in Florence and Tuscan parks

 Expectations of Participants

-With or without reasonable accommodations, must be able to walk and or sit for one-two hours/day in museums and cultural sites, optional hiking.
+With or without reasonable accommodations, must be able to walk, sit, or stand for one to two hour stretches/day in museums and cultural sites, optional hiking.
 Weather is warm.
-In the Maremma National Park, several hours of cycling/day.
+In the Maremma National Park, several hours of cycling for one of the program days.

 Refrigeration is available for the duration of the program.